jelemiekun/shader-engine/README.md

   - Perform transformation
 - Separate Window Class
 - Engine state (for shortcut keys when in engine/in game)
+- Upload your own skybox via folder selection containing the images

 ## Built With